corda/corda-kubernetes-deployment/README.md

 ## MORE INFORMATION

-Additional information on setup and usage of this Corda Kubernetes Deployment option can be found on the Corda Solutions Docs site: <https://solutions.corda.net/deployment/kubernetes/intro.html>
+Additional information on setup and usage of this Corda Kubernetes Deployment can be found on the Corda Solutions Docs site: <https://solutions.corda.net/deployment/kubernetes/intro.html>

 It is strongly recommended you review all of the documentation there before setting this up for the first time.